FuelLabs/sway/sway-book/src/documentation/language/built-ins/enums.md

 {{#include ../../../code/language/built-ins/enums/src/basic_enum.sw:definition}}
 ```

 We begin by using the `enum` keyword followed by the name for our enumeration.
 The variants are contained inside `{}` and they are ordered sequentially from top to bottom.
-Each variant has a name, such as the first `Blue` variant, and a type, which in this case they are all the unit type `()`.
+Each variant has a name, such as the first `Blue` variant, and a type, which in this case is the unit type `()` for all variants.

 The unit type is a type that does not contain any data however any type can be used.